Delaying your period with hormonal birth control

 - Continuous-use birth control is when you take active hormones for a year or longer, with no breaks.
 Because you do not stop taking active hormones, you do not have withdrawal bleeding.

-- Extended-use birth control is when you extend the amount of time you take active hormones to longer than the typical 21 days.
-But over the course of the year, you periodically take breaks from the hormones, during which you experience withdrawal bleeding.
+- Extended-use birth control is when you extend the amount of time you take active hormones.
+You take the active hormone pills for longer than the typical 21 days.
+Over the course of the year, you can take breaks from the hormones.
+That's when you might have what seems like a period, also called withdrawal bleeding.

 Which types of hormonal birth control can be used to delay periods?